(2nd LD) Ruling party suspends leader's party membership over sexual bribery scandal | Yonhap News Agency

 (2nd LD) Ruling party suspends leader's party membership over sexual bribery scandal

-SEOUL, July 8 (Yonhap) -- The ruling People Power Party suspended the party membership of leader Lee Jun-seok on Friday over allegations of sexual bribery and cover-up, a decision that is expected to unseat him as party chairman, throw the party into confusion and deepen an intraparty power struggle.
+SEOUL, July 8 (Yonhap) -- The ruling People Power Party suspended the party membership of leader Lee Jun-seok for six months Friday over allegations of sexual bribery and a cover-up, a decision that is expected to unseat him as party chairman, throw the party into confusion and deepen an intraparty power struggle.

-The PPP's ethics committee said Lee's membership will be suspended for the next six months.

 Under Lee, the PPP won March's presidential election and June's nationwide local elections.